Privacy Policy

 - Correspondence

-We also collect the following special category information for dealing with queries, complaints or claims:
+We also collect the following special category information for dealing with queries, complaints or claims.
+This information is subject to additional protection due to its sensitive nature:

 - Health information